niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_Data_Acquisition_ETCSL.md

 ### 2.2.7 Parsetext()

-For each `XML` file, the function `parsetext()` is called by the main process.
-After opening the `XML` file `parsetext()` first calls the function `ampersands()` in order to replace HTML entities by their unicode counterparts ([2.4.3](#2.4.3-Pre-processing:-HTML-entities)).
+The main process iterates through the list of `XML` files (one for each composition in [ETCSL][]) and calls for each of them the function `parsetext()`.
+After opening the `XML` file `parsetext()` first calls the function `ampersands()` in order to replace HTML entities by their unicode counterparts ([2.2.3](#2.2.3-Pre-processing:-HTML-entities)).
 The module `etree` from the `lxml` library is used to read the `XML` tree.
 Since `etree` does not read the `XML` directly from file, but rather reads the output of the `ampersands()` function, we need the function `fromstring()`:

 ```python
 tree = etree.fromstring(xmltext)
 ```

-After creating the tree the function `mark_extra()` ([2.4.4](#2.4.4-Pre-Processing:-Additional-Text-and-Secondary-Text)) is called in order to explicitly mark "additional" and "secondary" words.
+After creating the tree, the function `mark_extra()` ([2.2.4](#2.2.4-Pre-Processing:-Additional-Text-and-Secondary-Text)) is called in order to explicitly mark "additional" and "secondary" words.
 The composition name is found in the node `title`.
 This name is slightly adjusted in two ways.
 First, all [ETCSL][] text names include the phrase " -- a composite transliteration".
 This is useful for online presentation, but not for computational text analysis.
-Second, some titles include commas, which create problems when data are saved in `cvs`.
+Second, some titles include commas, which may create problems when data are saved in `cvs`.
 These two elements are removed from the title.

 ```python
 name = tree.xpath('string(//title)')
 name = name.replace(' -- a composite transliteration', '')
 name = name.replace(',', '')
 ```
 The dictionary `meta_d`, which was created as an empty dictionary in the main process, is now filled with meta data on the composition level: the text ID (the [ETCSL][] text number, for instance c.1.4.1 for Inana's Descent) and the text name.
 Finally, the line reference count is set to 0.
-This line reference will be used and manipulated in the function `getline()`.
+This line reference is updated every time the function `getline()` is called.

 The `XML` tree is now forwarded to the function `getversion()`.

 ### 2.2.8 Getversion()

-In some cases an [ETCSL][] file contains different versions of the same composition.
-The versions may be distinguished as 'Version A' vs. 'Version B' or may indicate the provenance of the version ('A version from Urim' vs. 'A version from Nibru').
-In the edition of the proverbs the same mechanism is used to distinguish between numerous tablets (often lentils) that contain just one proverb (or a few), and are collected in the files "Proverbs from Susa," "Proverbs from Nibru," etc. ([ETCSL][] c.6.2.1 - c.6.2.5).

 The function `getversion()` is called by the function `parsetext()` and receives one argument: `tree` (the `etree` object).
-The function updates`meta_d`, a dictionary of meta data.
-The function checks to see if versions are available in the file that is being parsed.
-Versions are marked by a node `body`with a child `head`.
+In the XML versions are marked by a node `body`with a child `head`.
 The node `head` contains the name of the version.
-For each set of `XML` nodes that represents one version the code adds the version name to the `meta_d` dictionary and then calls the `getsection()` dictionary.
+Iterating through the versions, the function updates the key "version" in `meta_d` with the name of the versions and then calls the `getsection()` function.
 The sole argument is the portion of the tree that represents the version that is being parsed.
-If a composition is not divided into versions the entire tree is passed to `getsection()` and the version name is the empty string.
+If a composition is not divided into versions the entire tree is passed to `getsection()` and the version name in `meta_d` is the empty string.

 ### 2.2.9 Getsection()

 Some compositions in [ETCSL][] are divided into *sections*.
 This is usually the case when there are gaps of unknown length.
 Section B supposedly follows section A, but how much text is missing between these sections cannot be reconstructed.
 The function `getsection()` works essentially in the same way as `getversion()`.
-The code will check whether the composition (or a version of the composition) is divided into sections.
 Sections are indicated in the `XML` with a node `div1`.
-If such nodes are detected, the function will pull the name of that section (an attribute of `div1` called `n`) and store it in a temporary variable.
-Section names are usually capital letters that are prefixed to the line number.
-The function will now collect all `l` (line) *and* `gap` nodes.
+Section names (usually a capital letter) are found in an attribute of `div1` called `n`.
+The function will now collect all `l` (line) *and* `gap` nodes that belong to a single section.
 The Xpath expression that is used for that is `.//l|.//gap`.
 In some regards gaps are treated as lines - they need to be placed after the last extant line and before the first line after the break.
-If the node is an `l` node the `meta_d`dictionary is updated with a line number (or section + line number, if the text is divided into sections)The function then calls `getline()`.
+Iterating over this list, if the node is an `l` node the `meta_d`dictionary is updated with a line number (or section + line number, if the text is divided into sections).
+The function then calls `getline()`.
 The only argument of `getline()` is the part of the `XML` tree that belongs to a single line or gap.

 ### 2.2.10 Getline()

 The function `getline()`first updates the field `id_line` in `meta_d`, increasing it by 1.
 The data type  of`id_line` is integer - it is used to keep lines and gaps in correct order.

-If `getline()` receives a `gap` node it copies all the metadata in the dictionary meta_d into the dictionary `line` and adds a field `extent` (the length of the gap).
+If `getline()` receives a `gap` node it copies all the meta data in the dictionary meta_d into the dictionary `line` and adds a field `extent` (the length of the gap).
 This data is found in the attribute `extent` of the `gap` node.

 If `getline()` receives an `l` node it will collect `w` nodes (words) and `gloss` nodes with the language attribute `akk`.
 The Xpath expression looks as follows: './/w|.//gloss[@lang="akk"]'.
 This will find both Sumerian and Akkadian words in the text.

-The found nodes are sent to `getword()`.
+The nodes that are found are sent to `getword()`.

 ### 2.2.11 Getword()